 May thy hand be found on all thine enemies, may thy right hand find all who hate thee.

-Thou shalt make them like an oven of fire in the time of thy presence; the Lord in his wrath shall trouble them, the fire shall devour them.
+Thou shalt make them like an oven of fire in the time of thy presence; the Lord in his wrath shall trouble them, and fire shall devour them.

-Their descendants shalt thou destroy from the earth, their seed from among the sons of men.
+Their descendants shalt thou destroy from the earth, and their seed from among the sons of men.